-We have previously audited the Organization's June 30, 2022 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated January 17, 2023.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2022 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Organization's June 30, 2023 consolidated financial statements, and we expressed an unmodified audit opinion on those audited consolidated financial statements dated February 14, 2024.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2023, is consistent, in all material respects, with the audited consolidated financial statements from which it has been derived.